mohnishlokhande/my-chat-app/README.md

 Maintained two main structures for the chat

-- chatInitialState: It is an array of all the chats in order(latest first)
+- `chatInitialState`: It is an array of all the chats in order(latest first)
-- conversationInitialState: It is an object with the key as ID of chat.
+- `conversationInitialState`: It is an object with the key as ID of chat.
 It contains the messages for each chat

 ## Technologies